isaacholt100/isaacholt/public/maths-notes/year-3/topology/topology.typ

     A finite simplicial complex $K subset RR^N$ is a topological space when equipped with subspace topology from $RR^N$.
 ]
 #remark[
     Second condition implies that two simplices can meet in at most one common face (this is important when considering quotient topologies and identifying edges with each other).
+It also implies that any set of $n$ vertices defines either only one or no $n$-simplices in $K$.
 ]
 #definition[
     *Triangulation* of topological space $X$ is homeomorphism $h: X -> K$ for some finite simplicial complex $K$.
 We say $K$ *triangulates* $X$. $X$ is *triangulable* if it has at least one triangulation.